-In the next few days you will read about a death in a Tesla car that had Autopilot enabled.
-Of course, it’s a tragic incident but from what I’ve read, it seems to have been the lack of safety features in the trailer, primarily the lack of safety rails/under-run guards/side guards that caused the death and nothing to do with the car.
+This article was previously written in 2016 after a death took place in a Tesla car that had Autopilot enabled, of course, it’s a tragic incident & since then other similar incidents have taken place but from what I’ve read, it seems to have been the lack of safety features in the trailers, primarily the lack of safety rails/under-run guards/side guards that cause these deaths and nothing to do with the car.

-I fear as always the press will jump on the fact it was a Tesla and that it was in Autopilot mode and they will blame that and scare people into thinking these cars are unsafe.
-In the UK all trailers are fitted with under-run guards for this very reason (see photo), in the US it’s completely different.
+In 2021, a very similar death occurred, this time sadly in a Model Y, I fear as always the press will jump on the fact it was a Tesla and that it had Autopilot and they will blame that and scare people into thinking these cars are unsafe.
+In the UK all trailers are fitted with under-run guards to prevent the majority of major injuries from vehicles side impacting trailers (see photo), in the US it’s completely different.

 Since 1986 side guards have been compulsory on all trailers built in the UK, no law (that I can find) applies in the US, although in some states Government owned vehicles are starting to have them fitted.

-I have driven thousands of miles on Autopilot and trust it 95% of the time, however, it must be remembered it’s a driving aid, it isn’t a fully autonomous car (yet) and it is in public BETA.
+I have driven thousands of miles on Autopilot and trust it 95% of the time, however, it must be remembered it’s a driving aid, it isn’t a fully autonomous car (yet) and it is in public BETA but that being said if all trailers in the US were mandated to have this obviously safer technology it wouldn’t matter as I suspect the vast majority of these incidents wouldn’t end up with a fatality.

 A Tragic Loss